ionos-cloud/terraform-provider-ionoscloud/docs/resources/s3_bucket_lifecycle_configuration.md

   - `expiration` - (Optional)[block]  A lifecycle rule for when an object expires.
     - `days` - (Optional)[int] Specifies the number of days after object creation when the object expires.
 Required if 'date' is not specified.
     - `date` - (Optional)[string] Specifies the date after which you want the specific rule action to take effect.
-    - `expired_object_delete_marker` - (Optional)[bool] Indicates whether IONOS OBJECT Storage will remove a delete marker with no noncurrent versions.
+    - `expired_object_delete_marker` - (Optional)[bool] Indicates whether IONOS Object Storage will remove a delete marker with no noncurrent versions.
 If set to true, the delete marker will be expired; if set to false the policy takes no operation.
 This cannot be specified with Days or Date in a Lifecycle Expiration Policy.
   - `noncurrent_version_expiration` - (Optional)[block] A lifecycle rule for when non-current object versions expire.
     - `noncurrent_days` - (Optional)[int] Specifies the number of days an object is noncurrent before the associated action can be performed.
-  - `abort_incomplete_multipart_upload` - (Optional)[block] Specifies the days since the initiation of an incomplete multipart upload that IONOS OBJECT Storage will wait before permanently removing all parts of the upload.
+  - `abort_incomplete_multipart_upload` - (Optional)[block] Specifies the days since the initiation of an incomplete multipart upload that IONOS Object Storage will wait before permanently removing all parts of the upload.
-    - `days_after_initiation` - (Optional)[int] Specifies the number of days after which IONOS OBJECT Storage aborts an incomplete multipart upload.
+    - `days_after_initiation` - (Optional)[int] Specifies the number of days after which IONOS Object Storage aborts an incomplete multipart upload.

 ## Import